Discover the nature park

 Geology

 The Wetterstein limestone is a hard rock with a high lime content.
-It was formed under tropical conditions in the Tethys Sea about 230 million years ago.
-In shallower parts of the sea, ri...
+It was formed under tropical conditions in the Tethys Sea around 230 million years ago.
+At shallower parts of the sea, ri...

 learn more